Bringing employability skills to students with autism in Doncaster

 Following the meeting, JoAnne arranged for the recruitment team to visit the school and offer the Year 9, 10 and 11 student’s two workshops which provided guidance around employability skills.
 JoAnne even designed a workbook for the students to support the sessions.
 The workbook not only met The Prince’s Trust standards, but it also allowed the workshops to be more relaxed and interactive.

 Interserve Learning & Employment team members Laura Longden, James Chambers, Kelly Chambers and Emily Whitehead worked with small groups of students to deliver the interactive activities.
-The team delivered a carousel of employability skill activities, all of which promoted teamwork, meeting deadlines and identifying skills & qualities.
+The team delivered a carousel of employability skills and activities, all of which promoted teamwork, meeting deadlines and identifying skills & qualities.

 JoAnne commented: “The experience was just amazing and thoroughly enjoyed by staff, students and our team alike.
 We were offered cakes that the students had made us especially and the gratitude that we were shown was exceptional.”